Josh Naylor Preview, Player Props: Guardians vs. Reds

 Josh Naylor At The Plate

-- Naylor has driven home a run in 51 games this season (44%), including more than one RBI in 20.7% of his games and producing three or more of his team's runs on 12 occasions..
+- Naylor has picked up an RBI in 44.4% of his games this year, with more than one RBI in 20.5% of his games.
+He has also produced three or more runs in 12 contests.

+- In 41 of 117 games this season, he has scored, and 10 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.